jcserv/citi-serverless-frontend/README.md

 # Citrade

-Citrade is a proof-of-concept full stack application deployed with cloud/serverless computing.
+Citrade is a proof-of-concept full stack application deployed with cloud/serverless computing, built with React.